Jingxuan-Yang/YangTemplate/README.md

 # YangTemplate
 A LaTeX template for daily papers.

-Please use the newest version V1.0.
+Please use the latest version V1.0.